San Diego Prop 36 Criminal Lawyer

 - Those already serving the lengthy prison sentences as a result of the Three Strikes doctrine could now enforce the diversion program retroactively in order to reduce their term.

-Deferred Entry of Judgment vs. Prop 36
+Deferred Entry of Judgment vs. Prop 36 in San Diego

 - DEJ is applicable under Penal Code §1000 and applies to a wider variety of drug-related unlawful acts.

-- Prop 36 is not an available to individuals with a violent or serious felony conviction under the Three Strikes law.
+- Prop 36 is not available to individuals with a violent or serious felony conviction under the Three Strikes law.

 - A violent or serious felony conviction does not disqualify an individual from DEJ